trapperkreeper/Project1/readme.md

 #### bgg_refine.ipynb
 This notebook reads in `data/bgg_stats_all.csv` and cleans up the raw data.

+Steps 1-5 perform the following:

-It deletes the image columns, and drops rows that do not have a publication year or metadata.
+* Delete the image columns, and drop rows that do not have a publication year or metadata.

-Metadata contained in the `link` column is parsed out into their own respective columns.
+* Metadata contained in the `link` column is parsed out into their own respective columns.

-The result is exported to `data/cleaned.csv`.
+* The result is exported to `data/cleaned.csv`.

+Step 6 can be run independently of steps 2-5, as long as `data/cleaned.csv` exists.
+It groups the categories and mechanics of each board game according to the tables above, and removes any resulting duplicates.
+The result is exported to `data/cleaned2.csv`.

 ## EDA